PatrickvL/Dxbx/Readme.txt

 Emulation Notes
 ---------------
-For now, if you want to play a game with Dxbx you'll have to use the CxbxKrnl in the options menu.
-Copy CxbxKrnl.dll and msvcrtd.dll to your game folder and select a manual folder for the output.
-Place the generated default.exe into the game folder (the same location where default.xbe resides).
-Then press Start Emulation to start your game.

-Note, that Dxbx has not yet implemented the controller code, so apart from starting a game, you won't be able to do much.

-Also, when using the CxbxKrnl, compatibility will be the same as Cxbx.
 The Dxbx project implements a different function detection method, which has both positive and negative consequences:
 The nice thing is, that it will make it easier for us to debug non-working games (so, in theory we have an easier job in supporting new games).
 The down side is, that our detection method won't work with so-called link-time optimized games - so we won't support those (yet).